awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 1\.10\.3
 Bug fixes and improvements:
 + A new `systemComponentAuthTimeout` property in [`config.json`](gg-core.md#config-json) that you use to configure the timeout for Greengrass core IPC authentication\.
 The default timeout is 5000 milliseconds\.
-+ Fixed an issue that caused increased memory utilization for stream manager\.
++ Fixed an issue that caused increased memory use for stream manager\.

 1\.10\.2
 Bug fixes and improvements: